 As an active member in his professional community, Dr. Zhang has served on numerous international conference organizing committees and editorial boards.
 He is an editor for ASME/IEEE Journal of Microelectromechanical Systems (JMEMS) and an associate editor Biomedical Microdevices.

-Professor of Engineering at Thayer School of Engineering, Dartmouth University, USA
+Professor of Engineering, Thayer School of Engineering, Dartmouth University, USA

 Kazunori Hoshino received his PhD degree in mechanical engineering from the University of Tokyo, Tokyo, Japan, in 2000.
 He worked for the University of Tokyo from 2003 to 2006 as a lecturer in the Department of Mechano-Informatics, School of Information Science and Technology, where he conducted several government funded project as the principal investigator.
 In 2006, he joined the University of Texas at Austin, where he works as a Senior Research Associate in the Department of Biomedical Engineering.
 His research interests are (1) NEMS/MEMS-based nanophotonic sensing and imaging systems and (2) microfluidic detection, imaging, and analysis of cancer cells.
 He has more than 100 peer reviewed publications in top international journals and conferences in the field of sensors, micro-electro-mechanical system (MEMS), and micro total analytical systems (µTAS).
 He is the inventor of 6 issued US patents and 12 issued Japanese patents.
 The courses he has taught at the University of Tokyo and the University of Texas at Austin include: molecular sensors and nanodevices, intelligent micro-electro-mechanical systems, digital control systems, and engineering mathematics.

-Assistant Professor at the Department of Biomedical Engineering, at the University of Connecticut, USA
+Assistant Professor, Department of Biomedical Engineering, University of Connecticut, USA